Nut Intake Among Overweight/Obese African-American Women in the Rural South

 This study examined the amount, source, and quality of nut consumption among African-American women living in rural Alabama and Mississippi.
 Two dietary surveys were collected to record nut intake, and 426 women were studied.

-Forty-two percent of the participants regularly consumed nuts, but ony 16% met the federal recommendations.
+Key Findings: Forty-two percent of the participants regularly consumed nuts, but ony 16% met the federal recommendations.
 Nut consumption was often accompanied by high sugar and high sodium.
 Authors recommend increasing consumption of stand-alone nuts in this community, which were mainly from peanuts (47%).
 They also recommend that efforts in this community target meeting the federal recommendations for nut consumption.